Infrasity-Labs/growth-marketing-playbooks/Distribution to Dev.to/README.md

 2. Calls the OpenAI Agents SDK (`agents.Agent` + `Runner.run_sync`) to produce an ~800–1000 word markdown summary.
 3. Posts markdown to Dev.to using its public API.

+## State Tracking (Batch & Automation)

+When running in batch mode or via automation (e.g., GitHub Actions), the script tracks all publishing state in `state/last_state.json`.
+This file records:

+- `processed`: URLs that have been successfully published
+- `pending`: URLs still to be processed
+- `error`: URLs that failed (e.g., canonical URL errors)

+This ensures:
+- Only one blog is published per day (pending URLs are retried in order)
+- Errors are skipped and logged for review
+- State is persistent across runs (including in CI)

+You should commit `state/last_state.json` to your repository if you want to persist and audit publishing state over time.

 ## Notes

 - The summarization prompt targets ~800–1000 words but the model may vary slightly.